olizzh0105/review-data-source-analysis/README.md

 ## Overview

-The purpose of this project is to assess potential sources of user-generated review data for an AI-powered sentiment analytics workflow.
+The purpose of this project is to evaluate potential sources of user-generated review data and develop a structured workflow for cross-platform product-feedback analysis.

-Three platforms were evaluated:
+Three platforms were initially evaluated:

 - **Amazon**
 - **Google Play Store**
 - **Apple App Store**

-The project focuses on determining whether each source offers:
+Phase I focuses on determining whether each source offers:

 - Relevant and sufficiently rich user feedback
 - Useful metadata for downstream analysis